Isha1056/HungryHog/README.md

 - [Live Project](#live-project)

 ### About HungryHog
-- This website based on a corporate tiffin service, it's have the facility of online food and snacks ordering so user don't need to hustle in the queue for lunch or favourite snacks, and It's also have feature of table booking in case you have urgent meeting than book a table for you and meet whoever you want to.
+- This website based on a corporate tiffin service, it's have the facility of online food and snacks ordering so user don't need to hustle in the queue for lunch or favourite snacks.

 ### Responsibility
 - Template Design